Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 2. Rear End Suspension System

-1. Longitudinal leaf spring rear end suspension
+1. Longitudinal leaf spring rear-end suspension

-2. Transverse leaf spring rear end suspension
+2. Transverse leaf spring rear-end suspension

-3. Coil spring rear end suspension
+3. Coil spring rear-end suspension

-Read also: Rear Axles, Front Axle and Stub Axle
+Read also: Rear Axles, Front Axle, and Stub Axle

 1. Front End Suspension System

-In order to permit the front wheels to swing to one side or the other for steering, each wheel is ported on a spindle which is part of the steering knuckle.
+To permit the front wheels to swing to one side or the other for steering, each wheel is ported on a spindle which is part of the steering knuckle.
 The steering knuckle is then supported through ball joints, by upper and lower control arms which are attached to the car frame.

 The Front End Suspensions May Be of Two Types